philterd/phileas/docs/docs/filter_policies/filter_strategies.md

 openssl rand -hex 32
 ```

+> **Keep the key out of the policy file.** Because policies are configuration files that are often kept in version control, prefix the value with `env:` to read the key from an environment variable at runtime instead of storing it inline.
+For example, `"key": "env:CRYPTO_KEY"` reads the key from the `CRYPTO_KEY` environment variable.
+This is the recommended way to supply the key.

 > A fresh random nonce is generated for every value, so encrypting the same value twice produces different output — identical values do not produce identical redactions across the corpus — and each value carries an authentication tag that detects tampering.
 Because the nonce is random, no initialization vector (`iv`) is required; an `iv` in an existing policy is ignored.

 The encrypted replacement has the form `{{<base64>}}`, where the Base64 content is `nonce || ciphertext || tag` (a 12-byte nonce, the ciphertext, and a 16-byte authentication tag).